cloudposse/terraform-yaml-stack-config/README.md

 Terraform module that loads and processes an opinionated ["stack" configuration](#examples) from YAML sources using the [`terraform-provider-utils`](https://github.com/cloudposse/terraform-provider-utils) Terraform provider.

-It supports deep-merged variables, settings, ENV variables, backend config, and remote state outputs for Terraform and helmfile components.
+It supports deep-merged variables, settings, ENV variables, backend config, remote state, and [Spacelift](https://spacelift.io/) stacks config outputs for Terraform and helmfile components.

 ---